-- Accurate matches to popular and emerging careers.
+- Match to popular and emerging careers.
 Each career in our database is profiled in detail with job descriptions, salary information, entry requirements and job outlook data.

 - Time and cost-effective.
 By identifying your career matches from the get-go, you’ll avoid costly tuition fees in pursuing the wrong education and wasted time in the wrong job.

 - Developed by experts.
 CareerHunter is the result of collaborative effort between leading psychologists, psychometricians, career counsellors and researchers.

 - Backed by science.
 Each of our assessments has undergone extensive validity and reliability testing to ensure the accuracy and integrity of the entire platform.

 - Downloadable report.
 Upon completing all six assessments, we’ll generate a personalised report with your top results and overall performance for instant download.

 The first test is free to take and a great way to trial the real thing which costs just $29.99.Start the test!